-We start in Section~\ref{subsec:Notations-Definitions} by some necessary definitions and notations for the study of the minimax rate of $\widehat{g}$.
-In Section~\ref{subsec:ass}, we present the assumptions on the diffusion model \eqref{eq:Diff-Model}, and we give much more details on the Bayes classifier $g^*$ in Section~\ref{subsec:BayesClassifier}.
+We start in Section~\ref{subsec:Notations-Definitions} with some necessary definitions and notation for the study of minimax rates of $\widehat{g}$.
+In Section~\ref{subsec:ass}, we present the assumptions on the diffusion model \eqref{eq:Diff-Model}, and we give more details on the Bayes classifier $g^*$ in Section~\ref{subsec:BayesClassifier}.